 Step 6: Create your MCAT study plan

-Your task is to portion a review of ALL of that into an MCAT study plan between now and the day of your exam.
+Your task is to portion a review of ALL of the content covered by the test into an MCAT study plan between now and the day of your exam.
 AND, you’ve got to factor in:

 - Time gathering the resources you need to support your studying;